Scripps Networks: History

 Katz Broadcasting, LLC was founded on February 3, 2014, by Jonathan Katz, who was chief operating officer of Bounce TV and formerly worked at the Turner Broadcasting System (TBS) in Atlanta, Georgia.
 The company was announced concurrently with the announced launches of its first two networks, Ion Mystery / Escape and Grit TV, which were both launched that April with Univision and UniMás owned-and-operated stations run by Univision Communications as its charter station group.
 Besides Jonathan Katz, some of the initial investors included some Bounce investors notably Gray Television and Al Haymon (born 1955).
-At some point, E. W. Scripps Company also becomes an owner purchasing 5% of the company.
+At some point, E. W. Scripps Company also became an owner, purchasing 5% of the company.

 Katz and Bounce Media share staff from the former company's launch, including Jonathan Katz (who is president and chief executive officer of Katz Broadcasting, while continuing as chief operating officer) and Jeffrey Wolf (Katz's chief distribution officer and Bounce's executive vice president of network distribution).
 Katz and Bounce continued to share executive staff with the hiring announcement of Jim Weiss, (a former executive at the sports marketing agency CSE) as the former's then senior vice president of corporate communications in August.